apache/accumulo-examples/docs/mapred.md

 the basic WordCount example by calling the same command as explained above except replacing the password with the token file (rather than -p, use -tf).

-  $ tool.sh target/accumulo-examples.jar org.apache.accumulo.examples.mapreduce.WordCount -i instance -z zookeepers  --input /user/username/wc -t wordCount -u username -tf tokenfile
+  $ accumulo-util hadoop-jar target/accumulo-examples.jar org.apache.accumulo.examples.mapreduce.WordCount -i instance -z zookeepers  --input /user/username/wc -t wordCount -u username -tf tokenfile

 In the above examples, username was 'root' and tokenfile was 'root.pw'

 However, if you don't want to use the Opts class to parse arguments, the TokenFileWordCount is an example of using the token file manually.

-  $ tool.sh target/accumulo-examples.jar org.apache.accumulo.examples.mapreduce.TokenFileWordCount instance zookeepers username tokenfile /user/username/wc wordCount
+  $ accumulo-util hadoop-jar target/accumulo-examples.jar org.apache.accumulo.examples.mapreduce.TokenFileWordCount instance zookeepers username tokenfile /user/username/wc wordCount

 The results should be the same as the WordCount example except that the authentication token was not stored in the configuration.
 It was instead